 Introduction

-In India, substance abuse isconcerning public health issue.
+In India, substance abuse is the most prevailing mental health morbidity as well as the most concerning public health issue.
 As per the 2019 survey report on prevalence and extent of substance use in India, over 57 million of the Indian population are in need of professional help for Alcohol Use Disorders and around 7.7 million for Opioid Use Disorders, which is about 5.9% of the total population (1).
-There are mainly two ministries responsible for addressing drug and alcohol-related issues in the country.
-Ministry of Health and Family Welfare is supposed to take measures towards drug supply and demand reduction, and the Ministry of Health and Family Welfare handles matters concerning with treatment and rehabilitation of addicts (2).
+There are several ministries responsible for addressing drug and alcohol-related issues in the country.
+Ministry of Social Justice and Empowerment (MSJE) and Ministry of Health and Family Welfare (MoHFW) implement demand reduction strategies which also include matters concerning treatment and rehabilitation of addicts (2).
 The current system of addiction treatment in India involves out-patient based brief interventions, medical detoxification, residential rehabilitation, substitution therapies, and community-oriented interventions.
 Based on the lists published by the MSJE and MoHFW, there are 398 IRCAs (Integrated Rehabilitation Centres for Addicts) in India as of 2017 and 212 Opioid Substitution Clinics as of 2019 (3,4).
 Also, de-addiction services are provided at various medical colleges and district hospitals in different states (2).
 In addition to these, there are several private de-addiction and rehabilitation centres all around the country, which outnumbers the government facilities.
 However, the 2019 survey reports a substantial treatment gap in the country.
 It states that treatment (including ‘spiritual ‘and ‘religious’ help) was accessible to only about 2.6 % and 12% of all alcohol and drug dependent individuals, respectively (1).

 In India, on one side, a sizable portion of the affected population is deprived of professional help, and on the other side, exist serious concerns on the functioning of the available facilities offering de-addiction and rehabilitation services.
 In 2018 May, in connection with a lawsuit, Delhi State Legal Services Authority (DSLSA) submitted a comprehensive inspection report to the Delhi High Court, as directed by the court, on 124 de-addiction centres in the National Capital Territory of Delhi.
 The inspection team interacted with 2135 inmates from various centres and found 750 of them were involuntarily detained in such facilities.
 The report also details several other glitches, such as lack of basic facilities, not maintaining patient records, lack of trained professionals, and many other human rights violations (5).
 Daily News and Analysis (DNA) reported in 2018 that there are 250-300 de-addiction centres are running illegally in Delhi alone (6).
 This is not just an issue of Delhi; similar situations prevail all over the country.
 Surprisingly, many private addiction treatment facilities are operating beyond the radars of the laws and regulations of the country, and are still unregulated in many parts of India (7).
 The public press has been reporting several incidents of human rights violations and unethical practices in addiction treatment facilities of the nation.
 Though news media has been reporting horror stories in addiction treatment facilities frequently, the mode of operation, treatment modalities and, ethicality of private de-addiction and rehabilitation centres in India are rarely documented in the research literature.
 Despite its seriousness, ethical and professional issues in addiction treatment in Indian scenario still appears to be a novel area of research.
 This paper is an effort to enquire legal, ethical, and professional concerns surrounding the addicting treatment to suggest probable solutions.